chocolate-edition/Chocolate-Edition/server pack creator profile/HOW TO START THE SERVER.md

 if it says "unexpected escape character \P", then try replacing all \ in your path with /

+if you get a warning or error about having spaces in your server folder path, make sure there are no spaces in any part of the path to the server folder.

+for example
+"C:\users\user\desktop\chocolate edition server"
+should instead be
+"C:\users\user\desktop\chocolate_edition_server"

-## to upgrade from a previous version:
+## to upgrade from a previous version

 you will need to **fully replace** config, defaultconfig, mods, and scripts. this means either deleting them from your current server and dragging in the new ones, or copy everything else from the old server into the new pack.

 simply copying the folders either direction will not work as this may leave remnants of files that should no longer exist.